aaronns87/flight-advisor/README.md

 * Routes: `POST /admin/import/routes`, multipart form data `file`, supported format `csv`, max size 4MB

+* NOTE: Import emphises data integrity and validity over speed.
+When importing airports cities are created, when importing routes, the airport data is validated, airlines are created etc. Route import can take a bit longer because of great number of records being imported.

 ## The Cheapest flight SEARCH explanation

 The entire algorithm for the cheapest flight search is performed via one SQL query which can be found